Labour U-turns on plans for day-one workers’ protection against unfair dismissal

 Unite boss Sharon Graham said the Bill had become “a shell of its former self” while TUC general secretary Paul Nowak said the “absolute priority” was to get the legislation on to the statute books.

-“The Employment Rights Bill is essential to better-quality, more secure jobs for millions of workers across the economy,” he said.

-“Following the Government’s announcement, it is now vital that peers respect Labour’s manifesto mandate and that this Bill secures royal assent as quickly as possible.”
+“Following the Government’s announcement, it is now vital that peers respect Labour’s manifesto mandate and that this Bill secures royal assent as quickly as possible,” Mr Nowak said.

-Ms Graham said: “With fire and rehire and zero hours contracts not being banned, the Bill is already unrecognisable.

-Mr Kyle hinted at the prospect of a concession earlier this week in a bid to reassure firms, insisting there would be extensive consultations about the measures in the Bill.

-Confederation of British Industry (CBI) boss Rain Newton-Smith had argued on Monday that the legislation would take the country “backwards” in its current form.

-Business groups welcomed the change, saying the qualifying period of six months to make a claim was “crucial for businesses’ confidence to hire and to support employment, at the same time as protecting workers”.
+Business groups welcomed Thursday’s concession, saying the qualifying period of six months was “crucial for businesses’ confidence to hire and to support employment, at the same time as protecting workers”.

-The British Chambers of Commerce, Chartered Institute of Personnel and Development, CBI, Federation of Small Businesses, Recruitment and Employment Confederation and Small Business Britain said: “Businesses will be relieved that the Government has agreed to a key amendment to the Employment Rights Bill which can pave the way to its initial acceptance.”

-However, the groups warned that firms would “still have concerns” about many of the powers within the Bill, including thresholds for industrial action, guaranteed hours contracts and seasonal and temporary workers.
+However, they warned that firms would “still have concerns” about many of the powers within the Bill, including thresholds for industrial action, guaranteed hours contracts and seasonal and temporary workers.

-“We remain committed to working with Government and unions to dealing with this in the necessary secondary legislation to implement the Bill,” they said.
+“We remain committed to working with Government and unions to dealing with this in the necessary secondary legislation to implement the Bill,” the six industry groups involved in discussions with trade unions said.

 Tory leader Kemi Badenoch described the move as “another humiliating U-turn” for Labour and said the legislation still contains “measures that will damage businesses and be terrible for economic growth”.